 Pembelajaran Adaptif Berbasis Teknologi: Upaya Meningkatkan Keterlibatan dan Hasil Belajar Siswa

-This study aims to examine the effectiveness of technology-based adaptive learning in enhancing students’ engagement and learning outcomes.
-A quantitative approach was employed using a quasi-experimental design with a non-equivalent control group.
-The participants consisted of 60 fifth-grade elementary students divided into an experimental group and a control group.
-The experimental group was exposed to adaptive learning through a Learning Management System (LMS) equipped with personalization features, while the control group received conventional instruction.
-Data were collected through achievement tests, student engagement questionnaires, and classroom observations, and were analyzed using independent and paired sample t-tests, N-Gain, and effect size.
-The findings reveal that technology-based adaptive learning significantly improves students’ learning outcomes compared to conventional methods (p < 0.05), with a large effect size (Cohen’s d = 1.12).
-In addition, student engagement in the experimental group was consistently higher across cognitive, emotional, and behavioral dimensions.
-These results indicate that personalized learning supported by technology creates a more effective and meaningful learning experience.
-In conclusion, technology-based adaptive learning represents a promising and innovative approach to improving educational quality in the digital era.
-The study highlights the importance of integrating adaptive technologies into instructional practices and educational policies to foster student-centered learning environments.
+This study aims to analyze the effectiveness of technology-based adaptive learning in improving student engagement and Indonesian language learning outcomes among elementary school students.
+The study employed a quantitative approach using a quasi-experimental design with a non-equivalent control group design.
+The participants consisted of 60 fifth-grade students from an elementary school in Padang, Indonesia, divided into an experimental group and a control group.
+The experimental group received adaptive learning through a Learning Management System (LMS) equipped with personalized learning features, while the control group received conventional instruction.
+The learning focus was on reading comprehension and identifying main ideas in nonfiction texts.
+Data were collected through learning achievement tests, student engagement questionnaires, and classroom observations.
+Data analysis was conducted using paired sample t-test, independent sample t-test, N-Gain, and Cohen’s d effect size analysis.
+The findings revealed that technology-based adaptive learning significantly improved students’ learning outcomes compared to conventional learning (p < 0.05), with a large effect size (Cohen’s d = 1.12).
+In addition, student engagement in the experimental group was higher across cognitive, emotional, and behavioral dimensions.
+The results indicate that adaptive learning supported by technology creates a more personalized, interactive, and meaningful learning experience.
+Therefore, technology-based adaptive learning has strong potential to support literacy development and improve the quality of Indonesian language learning in elementary schools in the digital era.

 References